RGort10/PIC-Guides/content/guides/guide1/index.md

                         ; 50 * 5 instructions = 250 instructions

-  decfsz  Delay2, f     ; Decrement the delay2 variable to zero bra	    delayLoop     ; If Delay2 is not equal to zero
+  decfsz  Delay2, f     ; Decrement the delay2 variable to zero bra	    delayLoopOuter; If Delay2 is not equal to zero
                         ; Do the loop again

   return                ; The loops have finished so delay is done